 How to make your log cabin stocking!

 Cut out a 3” square with one your fabrics.
 I’ve used a white fabric from Fairy Frost bundle.
-This will form the centre of your design.
+This will form the center of your design.

 Then, cut a 2” strip from your next fabric.
 (This is where your rotary cutter and ruler really come in handy!)